cassiomolin/http-patch-spring/README.md

 }
 ```

-The `ContactMapper` implementation will be exposed as a Spring `@Component`, so it can be injected in other Spring beans.
+The `ContactMapper` implementation will be exposed as a Spring [`@Component`][org.springframework.stereotype.Component], so it can be injected in other Spring beans.
 Let me highlight that _MapStruct doesn't use reflections_.
 Instead, it creates an actual implementation for the mapper interface and we can even check the code if we want to.

 Once the `ContactMapper` is injected in our controller, we can use it to handle the model conversion.
 Here's what the controller method for handling `PATCH` requests with JSON Patch could be like: